How Mindfulness Can Improve Nurses’ Mental and Physical Health

 By Jennifer Larson, contributor

-Mindfulness interventions are helping nurses and other healthcare workers relieve stress and sustain their health during trying times
+Mindfulness interventions are helping nurses relieve stress during trying times

 Every afternoon at 3 p.m., three chimes ring out in the hallways of Mount Sinai South Nassau Hospital in Oceanside, New York.

 The chimes are repeated again at 10 p.m. each evening.
 They’re a gentle reminder to all who hear them to stop what they’re doing and breathe, to notice how they’re feeling in that moment.
 Then they can be ready to refocus.

 “It has been really well received,” said Eileen Hinrichs, BSN, RN, NC-BC, chair of the holistic council at Mount Sinai South Nassau.

 Perhaps that’s because everyone is feeling extra stressed these days—whether from COVID cases or just general patient care—and can benefit from a few moments to focus on the present and recenter themselves.
 This is the hallmark of mindfulness, and a growing number of people, including many healthcare professionals, are finding that embracing mindfulness can help improve their health.